Kesavaditya41/test-jenkins/README.md

-# test-jenkins
+# test-Jenkins

-Adding Webhook in github
+Adding Webhook in GitHub
 -------------------------

-- Go to settings page in your repo
+- Go to the settings page in your repo
+- select Webhook and create new one.